MileHacker Logo

 • Drakensberg Mountains: Hiking and pretty drives in a UNESCO World Heritage Site.

-• Howick Falls: A breathtaking natural waterfall, usually part of day tour itineraries.
+• Howick Falls: A breathtaking natural waterfall, often included in day tour itineraries.

 Game Reserve Safaris